 With Gail I have acted out and said ridiculously offensive and aggressive bullshit I don’t and haven’t expressed to close others; me acting more repressed, reserved, and appropriate.

-That alone (Gail not feeling vulnerable by periods where I’m aggrandizing moral illusions) should exclude me from feeling self guilt for holding an opposite political opinion to that of my close and dear friend who hasn’t been “beaten up” like Gail has.
+That alone (Gail not feeling vulnerable by periods where I’m aggrandizing moral illusions) should exclude me from feeling self-guilt for holding an opposite political opinion to that of my close and dear friend who hasn’t been “beaten up” like Gail has.

 Fear of abandonment.
-Fear of forthright truths.
+Fear of blunt truths.
 Fear of attack.
 Fear of being wrong.
 Fear of psychological scorn.
 Now, I’m with wonder if it’s fair of me to seek help outside of this friendship while also confronting this fear of feeling more alone and unable to cope with certain aspects of my being without this friendship.